vasapaun/conway/README.md

-# conway
+# Conway's Game of Life

-Simulation of Conway's Game of Life written in C++, using libSFML`
+Simulation of Conway's Game of Life written in C++, using libSFML